 This successful man provided employment to his native town.

 Born in Ballina, Co.
-Mayo he was educated at the town’s Nation School also St. Murdach’s Seminary in Ardnaree, Ballina. [i]
+Mayo he was educated at the town’s national school also St. Murdach’s Seminary in Ardnaree, Ballina. [i]

-Among the many Associations and Businesses that he was involved with was Gallagher’s & Co.
-Ballina, (where his father had been the General Manager) Hugh Ruddy was the Western Representative for the Company.[ii]
+Among the many associations & businesses that he was involved with was Gallagher’s & Co.
+Ballina, (where his father had been the General Manager) Hugh Ruddy was the western representative for the company.[ii]

-Hugh Ruddy was a Member of Ballina Chamber of Commerce, the Agricultural & Industrial Society, Irish Motor Trader’s Association, Tobacco Distributors Association, also a member of Registered Grocer & Allied Traders Associations.
-He was Chairman from 1946 of the River Moy Harbour Commissioners. [iv]
+Hugh Ruddy was a member of Ballina Chamber of Commerce, Agricultural & Industrial Society, Irish Motor Trader’s Association, Tobacco Distributors Association, also a member of Registered Grocer & Allied Traders Associations.
+He was chairman from 1946 of the River Moy Harbour Commissioners. [iv]

 His daughter Maura inherited his business.
 She managed it while her husband John Feeney acted as PRO.
 (She had married the Mayo Nightingale John Feeney during 1932) [vi]